Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-Guyanese roti is a popular flatbread in India and parts of the Caribbean, served alongside bold and flavorful dishes.
-Enjoy this hot and flaky flatbread with curries, meat stews, or slathered in butter!
-All you need is a hot skillet and a handful of simple ingredients.
+Guyanese roti is a recipe from my childhood: it’s a popular hot and flaky flatbread found in India and parts of the Caribbean, served alongside bold and flavorful dishes.
+You can enjoy it with curries, meat stews, or slathered in butter!
+With my easy recipe, I’ll help you make this delicious oil roti at home, using just a few simple ingredients and a hot skillet!

-easy guyanese roti recipe on a white plate
+Authentic Guyanese roti served on a white plate.

 Latest Recipe Video!

-This easy Guyanese oil roti requires only five pantry staples!
+My easy Guyanese style roti only requires five ingredients!
 Find the full list of ingredients and nutrition facts at the bottom of this post within the recipe card.

 ingredients for guyanese roti recipe

-All-Purpose Flour: The base of this Guyanese roti recipe is all-purpose flour.
-Feel free to replace 3/4 cup with whole wheat flour for a nutty flavor and more fiber.
+All-Purpose Flour: The base of my Guyanese roti recipe is all purpose flour.
+Feel free to replace ¾ cup with whole wheat flour for a nutty flavor and more fiber.

-Baking Powder: Baking powder is a leavening agent that creates carbon dioxide bubbles.
-This causes the air pockets and bubbles once it hits the hot pan.
+Baking Powder: Baking powder is a leavening agent that creates carbon dioxide bubbles, which causes air pockets and bubbles to form once it hits the hot pan.

-Salt: Bread is bland without a small amount of salt!
+Salt: Bread is bland without a small amount of salt to enhance the flavor!
 Don’t leave it out.

-Warm Water: Water moistens the flour to create the roti dough.
+Warm Water: Water moistens the flour to form the roti dough.
+It’s important to use warm water so the dough easily comes together.

 🔪 How To Make Guyanese Roti

-Whisk Dry Ingredients: In a large bowl, whisk the all-purpose flour, baking powder, and salt.
+Whisk Dry Ingredients: In a large bowl, I’ll first whisk the all-purpose flour, baking powder, and salt.

 dry ingredients combined in a bowl

-Make Dough: Add enough water to create a sticky dough.
-Use a rubber spatula or your bare hands to combine the mixture.
-Add more water if the dough is dry.
+Make Dough: I make sure to add just enough water to create a sticky dough.
+I use a rubber spatula or my bare hands to combine the mixture.
+You can add more water if the dough is dry.

 dough in a mixing bowl

 Knead Dough: Sprinkle flour onto your work surface and place the soft dough on it.
-Knead for 2 to 3 minutes.
+I’ll typically knead for 2 to 3 minutes.

 paratha dough on a cutting board